jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > DMS traditionally moves smaller relational workloads (<10 TB) and MongoDB, whereas SCT is primarily used to migrate large data warehouse workloads.
 > DMS supports ongoing replication to keep the target in sync with the source; SCT does not.

+### Snowball + DMS

+- You use the AWS Schema Conversion Tool (AWS SCT) to extract the data locally and move it to an Edge device.
+- You ship the Edge device or devices back to AWS.
+- After AWS receives your shipment, the Edge device automatically loads its data into an Amazon S3 bucket.
+- AWS DMS takes the files and migrates the data to the target data store.
+If you are using change data capture (CDC), those updates are written to the Amazon S3 bucket and then applied to the target data store.

 ## Disaster Recovery (DR)
 - RPO: Recovery Point Objective - deals with data loss
 - RTO: Recovery Time Objective - deals with time to recover